 On December 31, 2015, the Company completed the acquisition of 100% of the shares of Quality Hardwoods Ltd. located in Powassan, ON.
-Quality Hardwoods Ltd. manufactures, sells, and distributes hardwood lumber products in Ontario and in the US which is core to our business development strategy.
+Quality Hardwoods Ltd. manufactures, sells, and distributes hardwood lumber products in Ontario and in the U.S. which is core to our business development strategy.
 Sales of the acquired company recognized since the acquisition date amounted to approximately \$13.9 million for 11 months.
 The purchase price was \$6.3 million, subject to post-closing adjustments.
-The Company has financed the acquisition through its existing revolving credit facility, from the holdback provision an amount of \$0.6 million has been paid during the year 2016.
-The remaining balance was settled for \$150 thousand during the year 2017.
+The Company financed the acquisition through its existing revolving credit facility, from the holdback provision an amount of \$0.6 million was paid during the year 2016.
+The remaining balance was settled for \$150,000 in 2017.
+Effective December 1, 2024, Goodfellow Inc. (pre-amalgamation) completed a short-form vertical amalgamation with Quality Hardwoods Ltd., a wholly-owned subsidiary, with the resulting post-amalgamation company being Goodfellow Inc.